 Parks & Recreation

-Home to Movies in the Park each summer, you will also find an unlit little-league diamond that doubles as a softball field, a basketball court, nature trails, disc golf, a children’s play area, restroom facilities, a group shelter with four large tables + various other picnic areas located throughout the park.
+NEW PLAY AREA and BENCHES!
+This park has a little-league diamond that doubles as a softball field, a basketball court, nature trails, disc golf, a children’s play area, restroom facilities, a group shelter with four large tables + various other picnic areas located throughout the park.
 If you would like to reserve the picnic shelter see Field Reservations to the right.

 9998 276th St NW Stanwood, WA

 A small city park off of Cedarhome Drive and Park Drive (east of Pioneer Highway).
 It is surrounded by one of the city’s more dense neighborhoods and provides a community open space for several homes and multi-family buildings in the neighborhood.
 Amenities you will find at the park include a children's play area, basketball 1/2 court, and picnic facilities.

 8328 Park Drive Stanwood, WA